maxim-danilov/maxim-danilov.github.io/_posts/2018-07-16-make-linux-terminal-great-again.markdown

 {% endhighlight %}

 ## Install Zsh
-Next we will update our unix shell.
-We will use zsh instead bash.
-Zsh has autocorrect, history search, plugins, improved bash language.
+Next, we will update our Unix shell.
+We will use zsh instead of bash.
+Zsh has autocorrection, history search, plugins, improved bash language.

 {% highlight bash %}
 sudo apt-get install zsh